 This section describes how to install and configure packages in Tanzu Kubernetes Grid.

-A package is a collection of related software that supports or extends the core functionality of the Kubernetes cluster in which the package is installed.
-Packages are grouped into package repositories in the Tanzu Command Line Interface (CLI).
+Internally, a package consists of configuration metadata and image references that inform the package manager what software the package contains and how to install it into a Kubernetes cluster.
+Packages are grouped into package repositories.
+Some packages are enabled in clusters automatically while others are installed explicitly by using the Tanzu CLI.
 For more information about how packages and package repositories are implemented in Tanzu Kubernetes Grid, see Carvel API Resources below.

-Tanzu Kubernetes Grid includes two types of packages:
+Tanzu Kubernetes Grid includes the following types of packages:

 tanzu-core and the

 tanzu-standard package repositories are automatically enabled in every cluster.